 Being a wealth management business that works with retiring individuals means dealing with clients with many banking and investment assets that also bank online.
 Online banking means that these clients access their financial accounts through their bank or custodian’s website using a username and password.
 The website password creates the first and easiest point of entry for any bad actors.
 A weak password is usually the easiest way for a hacker to access a user’s website portal and one of the easiest things to prevent.

-There are many tools available for consumers to create and remember complex passwords that essentially cannot be brute force hacked.
+Many tools are available for consumers to create and remember complex passwords that essentially cannot be brute force hacked.
 For somebody that uses only Apple devices, Apple provides a Keychain feature that will generate a complex password and store that password across all devices.
-It is an elegant feature that keeps you from having to use the same simple password over and over because you can’t remember 300 different passwords for every website that you login to.
-There are several password manager programs on the market for non-Apple users or people with mixed brand hardware that works across all other platforms.
+It is an elegant feature that keeps you from using the same simple password repeatedly because you can’t remember 300 different passwords for every website you log in to.
+Several password manager programs exist on the market for non-Apple users or people with mixed brand hardware that work across all other platforms.
 The password manager that I like is called 1password and will work on every different smartphone model, tablet, and computer.
 As the program’s name suggests, you only have to remember the one password to open the program and the program does all the rest (make sure that one password you have to remember is a great password and not Password123).

-When you go to a website, have you ever noticed that some of the URLs start with HTTP:// and others begin with HTTPS://?
-The difference is that the website starting with HTTPS:// has an SSL certificate, meaning that the website is secure and that you have an encrypted connection with that website.
+When you go to a website, have you ever noticed that some URLs start with HTTP:// and others begin with HTTPS://?
+The difference is that a website that starts with HTTPS:// has an SSL certificate, meaning that the website is secure and that you have an encrypted connection with that website.
 The SSL certificate makes sure that any data you enter is shared safely with that website.
 Without the SSL certificate, any form you fill out with your personal information or credit card information can be intercepted by a hacker snooping around.
-However, a website with an SSL certificate will form an encrypted connection with the website’s server to ensure a safe transfer of your information.
+However, a website with an SSL certificate will form an encrypted connection with the website’s server to transfer your information safely.
 It is such an essential part of safe web surfing principles that Google now penalizes websites in search results for not having an SSL certificate installed on their website.

-hile this isn’t necessarily an issue of cybersecurity, using cloud storage to back up your computer and phone contents is a great way to ensure your information’s recoverability in the event of a lost device.
-There are many different cloud storage providers (Google Drive, Microsoft OneDrive, Apple iCloud, Dropbox, etc.), and they all provide somewhat similar pricing and security features.
+While this isn’t necessarily an issue of cybersecurity, using cloud storage to back up your computer and phone contents is a great way to ensure your information’s recoverability in the event of a lost device.
+Many different cloud storage providers (Google Drive, Microsoft OneDrive, Apple iCloud, Dropbox, etc.) provide similar pricing and security features.

 Thayer Financial, L.L.C. (“Thayer Financial”) is a registered investment adviser offering advisory services in the State of North Carolina and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.
 This website’s presence on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
 Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or according to an applicable state exemption.